-Voice on Tape: You are a strong, confident woman who does not need to smoke...
-(Tape cuts off)
+Woman's voice on Tape: (hypnotic) You are a strong, confident woman who does not need to smoke... (original recording terminates abruptly)

-Joey: (On tape) Joey is your best friend...
+Joey: (overdubbed on tape, similarly hypnotic) Joey is your best friend...
 You want to make him a cheese sandwich every day...
-You also want to buy him hundreds of dollars of pants...
+And you also want to buy him hundreds of dollars' worth of pants...